 Amazing experiences beyond the beach

-76% of Singaporeans think Australia is all about amazing beaches.
+76% of Singaporeans / 68% of Indonesians think Australia is all about amazing beaches.

 New South Wales is famed around the world for its beautiful beaches.
 You may have heard of Bondi and Manly, but did you know that New South Wales is also home to the Southern Hemisphere’s largest moving coastal sand dunes, dramatic national parks and natural ocean pools carved by nature?
 Float high above a valley of vineyards, cruise the coastline on the Grand Pacific Drive and discover your sense of adventure in a state that’s sure to surprise you.

 The Snowy Mountains on the southern tip of New South Wales is an adventure wonderland.
 In the warmer months (September to February) you can explore the mountains on horseback and fish in pristine mountain waters, but winter (June to October) is when you can find heart-pumping adventures for families and friends alike.
 Head to Perisher or Thredbo, two mountain resorts where you can play to your heart’s content in the winter snow area, trek through the powder with your snowshoe guide and hit the slopes on a snowboard.
 No matter which thrilling experience you choose, you’ll enjoy night entertainment and sunset skiing as well as the magnificent scenery that surrounds you, including Australia’s highest peak, Mount Kosciuszko.
 Whether you want to test your adventurous side or relax among the still snow, you’ll find what you’re looking for in the Snowy Mountains.

 Float above the vineyards in a hot air balloon